 Nordanå Christmas Market, Skellefteå

 Are you in Skellefteå this December?
-Pay a visit to the Christmas market at Nordanå, which is almost half a century old.
+Pay a visit to the Christmas market at Nordanå, which turns 50 this year.
 It is particularly known for its arts and crafts, and in past years visitors have been able to buy handmade ceramics, knitted baby clothes, and tin thread jewellery.

 Tickets: Free